pascalgutjahr/prompt_muons_wiki/source/docs/Analysis_unfolding.rst

 Each proxy bin is divided into three different datasets corresponding to the equidistant cuts on the systematic parameter.
 Then, the ratio of the sub-datasets to the baseline dataset is calculated.
 These three ratios are fitted with a linear function.
 Therefore, at first a chi2 test is performed if a constant :math:`y = 1` is compatible with the data with a p-value of 0.05.
-If this is not the case, a linear fit with the lowest slope that is compatible with the data under a p-value of 0.2 is performed.
+If this is not the case, a linear fit with the lowest slope that is compatible with the data under a p-value of 0.05 is performed.
+The slope is adjusted in steps of 0.005.
 A requirement that the fit is going through the baseline point is added.
 This procedure is done instead of fitting all three ratios because the uncertainties on the ratios are large in some of the bins.
 In addition, some bins have very small uncertainties, which would lead to a large impact on the fit.
 This is caused by insufficient statistics in the sub-datasets.
 Hence, when fitting the ratios, some unphysical parametrization with either an extreme slope, or an offset is obtained.

 As an example, 3 bins (bin 0, 5 and 10 of 18 total bins) for each of the 5 systematics are shown below.
 A complete set of systematic fits can be found in the Google docs `here <https://drive.google.com/drive/u/1/folders/1j7sUN6sYLJ1CpdZGJgEuajQNcStbZRsr>`_.
 As expected from the distributions above, for Scattering, HoleIce p0 and HoleIce p1, most of the fits are compatible with a constant, thus they don't have an impact on my proxy variable.
 For Absorption and DOMEfficiency, in some bins there is an impact on the proxy variable, in some bins not.